yuri-beproduct/IdentityServer3/README.md

 IdentityServer is a .NET/Katana-based framework and hostable component that allows implementing single sign-on and access control for modern web applications and APIs using protocols like OpenID Connect and OAuth2.
 It supports a wide range of clients like mobile, web, SPAs and desktop applications and is extensible to allow integration in new and existing architectures.

-Watch this for the big picture: [Introduction to OpenID Connect, OAuth2 and IdentityServer](https://vimeo.com/113604459) - and [An Introduction to IdentityServer](https://vimeo.com/154172925) for a more code-centric talk.
+Watch this for the big picture: [Introduction to OpenID Connect, OAuth2 and IdentityServer](http://www.ndcvideos.com/#/app/video/2651).

-Go to the documentation [site](https://identityserver.github.io/Documentation/).
+Go to the documenation [site](https://identityserver.github.io/Documentation/).

 [OpenID Connect specification](http://openid.net/specs/openid-connect-core-1_0.html) / [OAuth2 specification](http://tools.ietf.org/html/rfc6749 "OAuth2 specification")